 - 1. To identify and assess material ESG risks and opportunities faced by investee companies. - 2.
-To enhance and protect returns through judgements about the impact of ESG factors on the sustainability of returns and company suitability for investment portfolios. - 3.
+To enhance and protect returns through judgements about the impact of ESG factors on long-term returns and company suitability for investment portfolios. - 3.
 To inform investment stewardship activities to manage ESG risks and opportunities.

-A template supports a consistent process and insights and results are shared with the team, providing opportunities to test and challenge analysis and conclusions.
+A template supports a consistent process, and insights and results are shared with the team, providing opportunities to test and challenge analysis and conclusions.
 The rating assesses:

-- The materiality of the risk to the company, and - The company's effectiveness in managing the risk.
+- The materiality of the risk to the company, and - The company's effectiveness in managing the risk c.
+Monitoring and review